-- ATLS initial certification (required for PGY1 year) - BLS initial certification (included with ACLS initial certification) - ACLS initial certification and re-certifications needed during residency - PALS initial certification and re-certifications needed during residency
+- ACLS initial certification and re-certifications needed during residency - PALS initial certification and re-certifications needed during residency (overview of BLS is included) - - ATLS initial certification.

 Didactic Teaching

 CA-1 Resident Orientation

 Starting on their first day as CA-1s, residents will go through a specialized two-month lecture series to introduce them to the hospital, the program, and their training in anesthesiology.
 The goal of this orientation period is to rapidly increase the anesthesia knowledge base of new residents.